The 2018 Summer Conferring Ceremonies will take place from Tuesday 12 June 2018.

-The 2018 Winter Conferring Ceremonies will take place from Monday 15th January 2018 through to Thursday 18th January 2018.
+The 2018 Autumn Conferring Ceremonies will take place from Monday 27 August through to Friday 31 August 2018.

 The ceremonies could not happen without the participation of academic and administrative staff of the University.
 These pages contain all the information and forms you need to prepare for your role at the ceremonies.